-Just A Few Rules, Some Studio Etiquette and Things to Keep in Mind.
+Just A Few Rules, FAQs, Studio Etiquette and Things to Keep in Mind.

 What Should I Wear?

-Make sure you dress appropriately for the class: this means yoga pants, capris or any workout attire, etc. that allows for a good range of motion.
+Make sure you dress appropriately for the class: this means yoga pants, workout shorts, capris or any workout attire, etc. that allows for a good range of motion.
 Anything too tight and binding will not only trap moisture in, but also make you feel uncomfortable and weighted while practicing.
-If you are attending a hot yoga class (Hot Buti, Fire Flows, etc) do not wear too many layers and dress comfortably.
+If you are attending a hot yoga class do not wear too many layers and dress comfortably.

 Avoid wearing heavy perfumes and always practice good hygiene.